Wellbeing in Rural Small Business

 What this might mean for mental health and wellbeing within small business is largely an unknown factor given that research and programs specifically targeted towards small business mental health are limited.
 There is even less research and programs looking specifically to rural, regional and remote contexts.

 The CRRMH, through RAMHP and our research, works to promote and support good mental health in rural NSW small business.
 We recognise that good mental health for business owners and employees is also key to successful businesses.
 Working closely with rural communities and our valued partners, we understand profoundly the challenging contexts of drought, flood, bush fire and now COVID-19, since we live in the communities we serve.

-CRRMH researcher, Dr. Kris Gottschall is the Project Lead for CRRMH, conducting research in the rural sites for the CRRMH in partnership with Everymind.
-The aim will be to recruit and support small business owners and those who work in small business in the Central West of NSW.
-We are particularly keen to learn more about the mental health needs of rural small business.
+CRRMH researcher, Dr. Kris Gottschall, the Project Lead for CRRMH, conducted research at the rural sites for the CRRMH in partnership with Everymind, recruiting and supporting small business owners in the Central West of NSW.
+The project seeks to learn more about the mental health needs of rural small business.

 We have compiled a suite of resources to help small business owners take action on their mental health and wellbeing.
 This collection of resources feature real stories from small business owners across NSW.